 While Mr Hunt said he had operated with "scrupulous fairness," the prime minister was forced to defend him in the Commons and his adviser Adam Smith stepped down.

-On Wednesday, it was Murdoch senior's turn to take the stand, declaring his session was an opportunity "to put certain myths to bed".
+On Wednesday, it was undefined to take the stand, declaring his session was an opportunity "to put certain myths to bed".

 High up on his list was the idea that he uses his papers and his contact with politicians to further his commercial ambitions.
 Hitting the desk at one point, he insisted, "In 10 years I never asked Mr Blair for anything.
 Nor did I receive any favours".